-In connection with this offering, we intend to transfer the common shares held by the Foundation to the relevant depositary holders and cancel the corresponding depositary receipts.
-The Foundation will be dissolved and deregistered once the transfer has been effectuated.
-Furthermore, we intend to amend the 2010 Option Plan to reflect that an option entails the right of the holder to purchase common shares rather than depositary receipts.
+In connection with our initial public offering, we transferred the common shares held by the Foundation to the relevant depositary holders and cancelled the corresponding Depositary Receipts.
+The Foundation was then dissolved and deregistered.
+Furthermore, we amended the 2010 Option Plan to reflect that an option entails the right of the holder to purchase common shares rather than Depositary Receipts.

-The options granted under the share option programs vest in installments over a four-year period from the grant date.
+The options granted under the 2010 Option Plan vest in installments over a four-year period from the grant date.
 25% of the options vest on the first anniversary of the vesting commencement date, and the remaining 75% of the options vest in 36 monthly installments for each full month of continuous service provided by the option holder thereafter, such that 100% of the options shall become vested on the fourth anniversary of the vesting commencement date.
 The options granted are exercisable once vested.
 Options will lapse on the eighth anniversary of the date of grant.